 They do make the world a prettier place, l love, just everyone else, seeing them fly by, you always stop and look with wonder in your eyes when one is spotted.
 Female butterflies are bigger and live longer than males.

 Butterflies are cold-blooded, and they cannot regulate their own body temperature.
 This means their body temperature changes with the temperature of their surroundings.
 If they get too cold, they are unable to fly and must warm up to enable their mussels to work right.
 Butterflies prefer to fly in temperatures between 18 and 30 c.
 If the temperature drops too low, they may seek a warm, sunny spot and bask.
 Butterflies bask with their wings spread out in order to soak up the sun’s heat.
 It’s easiest to photograph them early in the day as they sit still for longer periods of time, basking in a warm spot.

-They have an exoskeleton that protects their internal organs, reinforcing them in much the same way, as our skeleton supports us.
+Insects have an exoskeleton that protects their internal organs, reinforcing them in much the same way, as our skeleton supports us.
 Their body is divided into 3 parts: abdomen, thorax, and head.
 They have 3 sets of legs that are attached to the thorax.
 Most insects have 2 pairs of wings also attached to this midsection.
-The exception to this are flies, whose 2nd pair of wings have been reduced, and are now used simply as flight stabilizers.
+The exception to this is the flies, whose 2nd pair of wings have been reduced, and are now used simply as flight stabilizers.